radule90/CI_PP_1/README.md

 - [Here you can find broken link as example for 404 page.](https://radule90.github.io/CI_PP_1/xyz)

+### Future Features
+- With the addition of additional content, sections should be rearranged into separate pages.
+- Add a Carousel/Slider with additional animations to the home page
+- Embed Instagram Feeds on Blog section/page
+- Scroll animations with CSS and JavaScript

 ***
 ## Validation and Testing
 ### HTML Validation